Da FAQ

 Mic In

 Fiber Optics (SP/DIF) outPower suppy 5V3A DC power supply (yes, it consumes <5 W!)
-Physical dimensions 120mm (L) x 90mm (W) x 30mm (H) - I want one, where do I get it?
+Physical dimensions 120mm (L) x 90mm (W) x 30mm (H) For storage I use two HDDs in a LVM RAID.
+It seems to slow down the disks a bit, but still seems acceptable.

 -